D1nDo/Wavelet_on_FPGA/README.md

-# FPGA-Based Discrete Wavelet Transform (DWT) and Inverse DWT (IDWT) using Daubechies-4 Wavelets
+# FPGA Wavelet Processing: DWT and IDWT using Daubechies-4 Wavelets

 ## Overview

+Welcome to an FPGA implementation of wavelet processing! :wave:

-This repository contains a complete RTL implementation of a one-dimensional Discrete Wavelet Transform (DWT) and Inverse Discrete Wavelet Transform (IDWT) architecture targeting FPGA platforms.
+This repository contains a complete RTL implementation of a one-dimensional Discrete Wavelet Transform (DWT) and Inverse Discrete Wavelet Transform (IDWT) architecture for FPGA platforms.

-The project implements hardware accelerators for Daubechies-4 (Db4) wavelets, providing reusable building blocks for real-time wavelet-based processing applications such as:
+The project implements hardware accelerators based on the Daubechies-4 (Db4) wavelet, providing reusable building blocks for real-time signal processing applications such as:

 - signal denoising